aley-1998/X-Ray-Result-Interpreter/README.md

 ### Objectives:
-The aim of this project is to develop a program which eliminates uncertainty for radiologists when interpreting unclear chest X-rays.
-I will implement a convolutional neural network-based classification model that detects lung infections in X-ray imaging with high accuracy.
-This model will be able to classify scans into 1 of 2 categories: a normal healthy lung and an infected unhealthy lung.
+The aim of this project is to develop a program that reduces uncertainty for radiologists when interpreting chest X-rays.
+With a convolutional neural network-based classification model (CNN), lung infections in X-ray imaging can be detected with high accuracy.
+This model will be able to classify scans into 1 of 2 categories: normal healthy lungs and infected unhealthy lungs.

 ### Methodologies/Techniques: